 Wells-next-the-Sea is nestled between Holkham beach and the unique bird sanctuary of Blakeney Point.
-Wells has a quay with wonderful views, a charming town with leafy Georgian Square and on Staithe Street you'll find a mix of traditional and contemporary shops as well as eateries.
+Wells has a harbour with wonderful views, a charming town with leafy Georgian Square and on Staithe Street you'll find a mix of traditional and contemporary shops as well as eateries.
+The bustling quay is full of life, with the unloading of shellfish including whelks, crabs, lobsters and mussels.

 Keep an eye out for the Lifeboat Horse, a sculpture made from steel bars and whisky barrels.
 It was created by artist Rachael Long as a tribute to the horses that once pulled the town’s lifeboat more than two miles from the quay to Holkham Gap.

-The harbour was once one of the great ports of eastern England in Tudor times; today it is still used by sailing and crabbing boats and is overlooked by an imposing granary dating from 1904.
-Sheltered by salt marshes, the harbour is now an ideal for sailing and other water-based leisure activities, including crabbing, with a thriving sailing club and a water ski club in the town (please note that jetski-type craft and hovercraft are not permitted).
+According to Waghenaer’s map of 1586, together with Blakeney, Wells ranked highly as a coastal port.
+It was in the eighteenth century that Wells harbour rose to significant fame, exporting a third of the malt from England to the continent.
+Together with Gt Yarmouth, over 250,000 quarters went across the channel in 1750.
+It was in that century that the great houses in Wells were built.
+Today, the harbour is still used by sailing and crabbing boats and is overlooked by an imposing granary dating from 1904.
+Sheltered by salt marshes, the harbour is now an ideal for sailing and other water-based leisure activities, including crabbing, with a sailing club and a water ski club in the town.
+(Please note that jetski-type craft and hovercraft are not permitted.
+Motor cruisers and visiting yachts are welcome on the refurbished pontoons as well as in the outer harbour).

 On the outskirts, is Wells & Walsingham Light Railway, a charming four-mile train ride to Walsingham on the world’s smallest public railway.
 It's a real journey back in time traveling past a hill-fort and a real ghost platform.